ndkn-code/Py/README.md

 The code also uses several built-in Python functions such as float(), int(), round(), and csv.writer().
 Additionally, it uses the matplotlib.pyplot library for plotting the balance accumulation over time for compound interest calculations.

-Summary output:

-Plot output using matplotlib.pyplot:

-CSV file output:

-Conclusion:

-Overall, this project helps calculate the four financially related calculations and provides plot visualization as well as information output to a csv file.

-Blogger link: